Continuous majorization in quantum phase space: Discussion and conclusion

 Beyond proving our majorization relation \eqref{eq:conjW0majW+}, the next step would of course be to extend it to all Wigner-positive states in arbitrary dimensions.
+We conjecture that any $N$-mode Wigner-positive state has a Wigner function that is majorized by that of any $N$-mode pure Gaussian state.
 A more challenging direction of research would then be to account for partly negative Wigner functions.
 One way of doing so could be to apply a majorization relation to a carefully chosen non-negative distribution that characterizes any Wigner function.
 Another way could be to extend the notion of majorization to partly negative functions defined on $\mathbb{R}^n$ (this is known to be possible for functions defined on a finite domain \cite{Marshall2011}), which would imply proper inequalities involving the entropies of the marginal of any Wigner function.
-Overall, we anticipate that the application of continuous majorization theory to the Wigner function of quantum states will prove very fruitful for elucidating their properties in phase space.
+However, we do not expect a straightforward extension of our majorization conjecture to exist for Wigner-negative states.
+Indeed, consider the negative volume of a Wigner function defined as $\mathrm{Vol}_-(W)=-\iint \left[W(x,p)\right]_-\mathrm{d}x\, \mathrm{d}p$.
+It is easily seen that the function $\varphi(x)=-\left[x\right]_-=-\min(x, 0)$ is convex, so that $\mathrm{Vol}_-(\cdot)$ is Schur-convex.
+As a consequence, we understand that any Wigner function with non-zero negative volume cannot be majorized by a Wigner function with zero negative volume, such as the one of a Gaussian pure state.
+Overall, we anticipate that the application of continuous majorization theory to Wigner functions will prove very fruitful for elucidating the properties of quantum states in phase space.